jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/chatbot/data_retrievals.md

 **Function:** `parse_pdc():`

-Fetches the data from the Endpoint `https://api.hungermapdata.org/v2/pdc.json`

-Saves the relevant Data to `pdc_data/pdc.csv` and `pdc_data/pdc.json`
+Fetches the data from the Endpoint `https://api.hungermapdata.org/v2/pdc.json` and saves the relevant Data to `pdc_data/pdc.csv` and `pdc_data/pdc.json`

 *Params*:
 - `None`